-At the beginning of the year people tend to make resolutions; pledges or plans they would like to achieve.
+Today is officially the beginning of a new year.
+At the beginning of every year people tend to make resolutions; pledges or plans they would like to achieve.
 These are things they have been thinking about but have never been able to accomplish.
-People talk about quitting smoking, losing weight they gained during the holidays, eating healthier, taking on a new hobby, working on their relationship, going on vacation, etc. How many of us would include in our list growing in in your relationship with Christ?
+People talk about quitting smoking, losing weight they gained during the holidays, eating healthier, travel more, taking on a new hobby, working on their relationship, etc. How many of us would include in our list growing in your relationship with Christ?

-Why is it that resolutions are so easy to make but so hard to keep? by the end of January some people already have thrown their resolutions out of the window?
-Is it Lack of commitment or passion?
-Not enough motivation?
+Why is it that resolutions are so easy to make but so hard to keep? by the end of January some people already have given up on their plans?
+Sometimes it is lack of commitment or passion, not enough motivation,

-I think it’s because they didn’t want it that bad.
+I think it’s because they didn’t want it to bad.
 You have to want something as if your life depended on it.
-People stayed in long lines on black Friday because they wanted to get the new Xbox, the 60 inch TV, latest smart phone.
+For example, people stayed in long lines on black Friday because they wanted to get the new Xbox, the 65 inch TV, latest smart phone.
 They sacrificed their bodies, time, they don’t care how cold it may be.
 They stay in line because they truly want the deal so bad.
 This is how bad they truly want it.

 As Christians, Why is it so hard for us to focus on the spiritual; to grow in our relationship with Christ?
 The simple answer to this question is that we simply don’t care that much; we don’t want it that bad, as if our lives depended on it.
 Every relationship needs nurturing and doing nothing will not get you there.